fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 - The source-controller fetches the Helm repository index YAML every five minutes from `https://stefanprodan.github.io/podinfo`, indicated by the `.spec.interval` and `.spec.url` fields.
-- The SHA256 sum of the Helm repository index after stable sorting the entries is used as Artifact revision, reported in-cluster in the `.status.artifact.revision` field.
+- The digest (algorithm defaults to SHA256) of the Helm repository index after stable sorting the entries is used as Artifact revision, reported in-cluster in the `.status.artifact.revision` field.
 - When the current HelmRepository revision differs from the latest fetched revision, it is stored as a new Artifact.
 - The new Artifact is reported in the `.status.artifact` field.